 LSS students will enroll in at least one LSS course per term until they have completed this requirement.
-Students who do not complete all requirements by the deadline will be placed on LSS exclusion and will be suspended for one (1) quarter.
-Upon return, the student must enroll in at least one required LSS course until all LSS requirements are completed.
+Failure to complete the required LSS course work in 60 hours will require that in subsequent terms the student enroll only in LSS courses until the requirements are met.

-LSS GRADING SCALE 096 AND 097 LEVEL COURSES:
+LSS GRADING SCALE

+096 AND 097 LEVEL COURSES:

-A 90-100 course average
+- A 90-100 course average

-B 80-89 course average
+- B 80-89 course average

-C 70-79 course average
+- C 70-79 course average